alexdean/where_was_i/README.md

 ```

 By default, `at` will return `nil` if the supplied time is not covered by the GPX data.
+This includes times before the earliest data or after the last data, or times that
+fall in-between GPX segments.
+(Like if your GPS receiver was turned off for a few
+minutes.)

 ```ruby
 w = WhereWasI::Gpx.new(gpx_file: '/home/alex/track.gpx')